Below are our most frequently asked questions regarding our t-shirt design contests and the Fan Forge.

 I have the Submission Kit, but I cannot open it!

-The submission kit is a .PSD (Photoshop) format file, so it requires a version of Adobe Photoshop or a compatible photo editing program, such as GIMP, in order to open it.
+The submission kit is a .PSD (Photoshop) format file, so it requires a version of Adobe Photoshop or a compatible photo editing program (i.e. GIMP, Sketchbook, Sai, etc.) to open it.

 Do I need to use the submission kit?
 What if I have another t-shirt blank I want to use?